amomack123/App-Review-Responder/README.md

 - **Retrieval layer** built with LlamaIndex and a keyword fallback for environments without the dependency installed.
 - **Airia orchestration pipeline** that classifies reviews, retrieves knowledge, and generates personalized replies.
 - **Streamlit UI** showing raw reviews and generated responses side-by-side with a "Run pipeline" button.
-- **HoneyHive mock evaluator** returning deterministic tone/helpfulness scores for demo purposes.
+- **HoneyHive integration** with real tracing and metrics collection for monitoring response quality.

 ## Getting started